FRCTeam3543/Robot-2018-2019/README.md

 		Robot() {
 			super(); // this calls TimedRobot's constructor
-			driveLine = new DriveLine(this); // constructs a driveline - the instance of DriveLine is a property of the Robot driveLine.calibrate();	// use the "dot" syntax to access properties }
+			driveLine = new DriveLine(this); // constructs a driveline - the instance of DriveLine is a property of the Robot
+			// note: you could also write this.driveLine = new DriveLine(this); however, the meaning
+			// is implied if there's no variable of the same name in the method body. driveLine.calibrate();	// use the "dot" syntax to access properties and methods }
 	}

 ## How the Robot works

 To try to make things easier, the robot code is organized to look and feel a bit more like Arduino sketches.
 However the robot is likely more complicated.
 So, the code is organized into a set of class files that work together:

-* `Robot.java` - the "main" robot class as mentioned in `build.properties`.
-Holds references to all the subsystems and the operator interface.
+* `Robot.java` - the "main" robot class as defined as `ROBOT_CLASS` in `build.gradle`.
+The robot instance holds references to all the subsystems, wiring, calibration and geometry.
+The runtime environment makes an instance of this class when it starts up the robot.
+This class should take care of configuring the robot and instantiating and storing its subsystems.
 * `Wiring.java` - contains wiring port values used by subsystems.
 PUT ALL THE WIRING VALUES HERE DON'T SCATTER THEM THROUGOUT THE CODE.
-Access as `robot.wiring`.
+It's instance is accessed as `robot.wiring`.
 * `Calibration.java` - contains calibration values used by subsystems.
 PUT ALL CALIBRATION VALUES HERE DON'T SCATTER THEM THROUGOUT THE CODE.
 Access as `robot.calibration`.
 * `Geometry.java` - contains the field and robot geometry.
 PUT ALL BOT AND FIELD GEOMETRY HERE DON'T SCATTER IT THROUGHOUT THE CODE.  **Also put conversion functions and geometry calculation functions here as public static methods**.
 Access as `robot.geometry` for robot geometry.
-Field as Geometry.FIELD_CONSTANT_NAME.
+Access constants using Geometry.FIELD_CONSTANT_NAME.
-* `Constants.java` - contains constants used elsewhere in the application BUT THAT ARE NOT WIRING OR CALIBRATION.
+* `Constants.java` - contains constants used elsewhere in the application BUT THAT ARE NOT WIRING OR CALIBRATION or GEOMETRY.
 * `DriveLine.java` - subsystem for the drive base used in 2016-2018 seasons (motors, encoders and gyro)
 * `Claw.java` - subsystem for the pneumatic claw used in the 2018 season, adapted for this year's code.
 * `OI.java` - describes the operator interface.
 Add your custom code (dashboard buttons, etc.) in the `configure()` method.